Quercus robur: Similar species

 Q. robur is most likely to be confused with sessile oak, which shares much of its range.
 Distinguishing features of Q. robur include the auricles at the leaf base, the very short petiole, its clusters of acorns being borne on a long peduncle, and the lack of stellate hairs on the underside of the leaf.
 The two often hybridise in the wild, forming Quercus × rosacea.

 Turkey oak is also sometimes confused with it, but that species has "whiskers" on the winter buds and deeper lobes on the leaves (often more than halfway to the midrib).
 The acorn cups are also very different.

 Taxonomy

 Quercus robur (from the Latin quercus, "oak" + robur derived from a word meaning robust, strong) was named by Carl Linnaeus in Species Plantarum (1753).
 It is the type species of the genus and classified in the white oak section (Quercus section Quercus).

 The genome of Q. robur has been completely sequenced (GenOak project); the first version was published in 2016.
 It comprises 12 chromosome pairs (2n = 24), about genes and 750 million bp.

 There are many synonyms, and numerous varieties and subspecies have been named.
 The populations in Iberia, Italy, southeast Europe, and Asia Minor and the Caucasus are sometimes treated as separate species, Q. orocantabrica, Q. brutia Tenore, Q. pedunculiflora K. Koch and Q. haas Kotschy respectively.

-Quercus × rosacea Bechst.
-(Q. petraea x Q. robur) is the only naturally occurring hybrid, but the following crosses with other white oak species have been produced in cultivation:
+Quercus × rosacea (Q. petraea x Q. robur) is the only naturally occurring hybrid, but the following crosses with other white oak species have been produced in cultivation: